malston/tkgi-pipeline-standards/README.md

 3. **Pipeline Structure**: Pipeline files reference task.yml files instead of defining tasks inline
 4. **Documentation**: The CI directory includes comprehensive documentation about its structure and usage
 5. **Standardized fly.sh**: Implements the full command interface as specified in this guide

+### Using the Reference Templates

+To use these reference templates for a new project:

+1. **Create a new repository**: Set up the basic repository structure
+2. **Copy template structure**: Copy the appropriate template from `/reference/templates/` to your repository
+3. **Update configuration**:
+   - Rename files and update references to match your project
+   - Update pipeline files to reference your repositories
+   - Configure foundation-specific parameters
+4. **Test the implementation**: Run the included tests to validate your setup
+5. **Deploy pipelines**: Use the provided `fly.sh` script to deploy your pipelines

+The reference templates are designed to be used with minimal modifications while providing a fully-functional CI/CD implementation that follows these standards.